timjogorman/RicherEventDescription/guidelines.md

 **ACT - Actual**

-The first modality for TLINKs is ACTUAL, which is used most of the time, and is the default option (that need not be specifically marked).
+The first modality for TLINKs is ACTUAL, which is used most of the time and is the default option (and need not be specifically marked).
 An overwhelming majority of TLINKs are ACTUAL, and are asserted as true without any hedging or hypotheticality.